-Our current graduation service requirement is 60 hours of community service and a 1 page reflection.
+Our current graduation service requirement is 60 hours of community service and a 1 page type written reflection on your Outreach experience.
 These hours may all be done through Outreach service or they can be divided between Outreach Service and Unspecified Service.
 If you choose to divide them, you are required to have a minimum of 25 Outreach hours.
 There are semester deadlines in place beginning a student's Sophomore year to ensure student's complete all hours and their reflection by January of a student’s senior year.

 The ASHS difference between Outreach and Unspecified